IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.7/README.md

 1) Create the satellite link for the container api private endpoint From the satellite location UI, create a link with
-a) Destination FQDN or IP : private.<us-east>.containers.cloud.ibm.com    [Replace us-east with the region of your satellite location]
+a) Destination FQDN or IP : private.<REGION>.containers.cloud.ibm.com    [Replace <REGION> with the region of your satellite location.
+Ex: private.us-east.containers.cloud.ibm.com]
 b) Destination port : 443

 Sample satellite link :  https://s846feeb2f2e56cfc88a1-6b64a6ccc9c596bf59a86625d8fa2202-c000.us-east.satellite.appdomain.cloud:32232